runderwoman/faaspot-cli/docs/deployments.rst

 ..  admonition:: HTTP Request
     :class: toggle

-    YYou can run a deployment using using the direct HTTP requests.
+    You can run a deployment using using the direct HTTP requests.
     You can run deployment in a blocking way (wait until the execution is completed), with ``/sync/`` in the url.

     .. code-block:: sh